 Forms may be filled out and sent to one of the following:email@example.comFax: (541) 369-2521Mail: City of HalseyPO Box 10Halsey, OR 97348Drop: City Hall (upstairs)100 W Halsey St. Halsey, OR 97348or use the drop box at the north end of the building.

 New customers must fill out the New Customer Utility Agreement and pay a deposit before service can be turned on.
-You can use the button above to pay with a credit card.
+You may use the button above to pay with a credit card.
 Credit cards are processed by paygov.com, who charges a 3% convenience fee to cover the cost.
+You may also pay at CIty Hall during business hours, or drop your check payment in the drop box located in the parking lot South of the building.